 - Lorazepam (Ativan)

-With all the different medications being abused, treatment protocols are on a case-by-case basis at Clearbrook Treatment Centers.
+With all the different medications being abused, prescription drug addiction treatment protocols are on a case-by-case basis at Clearbrook Treatment Centers.
 Many times prescription drugs are also coupled with other “street” drugs as well.
-Some of the prescription drugs that are being abused take a medical detox, coupled with a 28-day inpatient treatment program.
-We are experts on treating the abuse of prescription medications.
+To flush out all the drugs that are being abused, Clearbrook uses a medical detox, coupled with a 28-day inpatient treatment program.
+We are experts on treating the abuse of opiates and prescription medication.

 If you, a loved one, a co-worker, or anyone else would like to stop using prescription drugs, and find they can’t do it on their own, the first step has been taken.
 From your first phone call to the Admissions Specialists at Clearbrook Treatment Centers, a plan is set in place immediately for the person suffering from addiction.
-We will layout a course of action that will help whoever is suffering from addiction have a happy and free life again.
+We will plan out a course of action that will help whoever is suffering from prescription drug addiction have a happy and free life again.

 Opiate Addiction Treatment is Available 24 hours a Day

-The staff at Clearbrook Treatment Centers has been providing opiate addiction treatment to Pennsylvania residents for decades.
+The staff at Clearbrook Treatment Centers has been providing opiate addiction treatment for residents from Pennsylvania, New York, and New Jersey for decades.
 With the rise in prescription drug abuse, and the difficult time that many find in opiate withdrawal treatment in mind, we have developed a program that will help your loved one beat this addiction.

-If you need more information regarding our opiate addiction treatment centerts then please give our experienced staff a call at your convenience.
+If you need more information regarding our opiate addiction treatment center, please give our experienced staff a call at your convenience.
 We’re available 24 hours a day to answer questions regarding all forms of prescription drug abuse.
-We are a PA prescription drug rehab that will help provide your loved ones with the care they need.
+Our PA prescription drug rehab will help provide your loved ones with the care they need.
 It starts with a safe opiate withdrawal treatment and moves into opiate addiction treatment options that can have lasting results.
-Our PA opiate addiction treatment centers will help with the steps needed to take control of this addiction.